cbergoon/stitchdb/README.md

 ```bash
 go run <filename>.go
 ```
-### Other StitchDB Projects
+### StitchDB Ecosystem
+* [stitchd](https://github.com/cbergoon/stitchd) - Builds a HTTP and RPC API layer over StitchDB allowing it to operate as a standalone service.
+* [stitchraft](https://github.com/cbergoon/stitchraft) - An distributed and consistent service that adds RAFT to StitchDB-beacon (work in progress name).
+* [stitchql](https://github.com/cbergoon/stitchql) - A query language that interpreter that provides implements a simple language to access/manipulate StitchDB.

+### Future Work/Ideas
-* [stitchdb-beacon](https://github.com/cbergoon/stitchdb-beacon) - Builds a HTTP API and RPC networking layer over StitchDB allowing it to operate as a standalone service.
+* stitchd - Builds a HTTP and RPC API layer over StitchDB allowing it to operate as a standalone service.
-* [stitchdb-raft](https://github.com/cbergoon/stitchdb-raft) - An distributed and consistent service that adds RAFT to StitchDB-beacon (work in progress name).
+* stitchraft - An distributed and consistent service that adds RAFT to StitchDB-beacon (work in progress name).
+* stitchql - A query language that interpreter that provides implements a simple language to access/manipulate StitchDB.

 ### License

 This project is licensed un the GNU Lesser General Public License.
 See the [LICENSE](https://github.com/cbergoon/stitchdb/blob/master/LICENSE) file.